Revolution: Nature in the time of change 1776–1848

 An exhibition on the changing practices of natural history in the ‘Age of Revolutions’.

-Open Tuesdays to Fridays, 10.0017.00, from 10 July until 30 August 2024.
+This exhibition ran from 10 July until 30 August 2024.

 Poster of the Revolution: Nature in the time of change exhibition

-Between the time of the American Revolution in 1776 and the revolutions of 1848, the practices of collecting, observing, recording, and distributing knowledge on the natural world became enmeshed with the interests of diverse groups across the globe—ranging from Indigenous groups in Polynesia, Africa, Asia, the Americas and Europe through to travelling botanists, ships’ surgeons and surveyors.
-Throughout these processes, information was exchanged and integrated while being adapted to suit a range of conflicting interests.
+During this time, Western practices of ‘creating’ knowledge about the natural world became enmeshed with the interests of diverse groups across the globe - from Indigenous groups in Polynesia, Africa, Asia, the Americas and Europe through to travelling botanists, ships’ surgeons and surveyors.

-This exhibition is co-curated by Dr Edwin Rose and Professor Staffan Müller-Wille (Department of History and Philosophy of Science, University of Cambridge) and Dr Isabelle Charmantier (Head of Collections, Linnean Society).
-It complements a day meeting organised by Dr Rose and Professor Müller-Wille, Natural History in the Age of Revolutions 1776–1848, on Monday 15 July 2024 at the Linnean Society.
+This exhibition was co-curated by Dr Edwin Rose and Professor Staffan Müller-Wille (Department of History and Philosophy of Science, University of Cambridge) and Dr Isabelle Charmantier (Head of Collections, Linnean Society).